brianhill/transient-astronomy/analyses/2022-11-1920-SN_AT2022aaco/index.md

 @Focus3 at 10:58pm 1.1&deg; 6562. <-- one  of the best @Focus3 curves, so we kept it

 Repeat 30 each of 60-second exposures in g' and r', sub-framed by half and binned 2x2.

+Due to lateness of the hour, postponed calibration images to following night.

 ### Analyses